hei12138/FixedToHead/README.md

 this project make navagation bar fixed to the head when you swipe to a fixed distance

 有问题请联系1329698854@qq.com
 Please connect to 1329698854@qq.com if you have problems.
-:boy:
+:boy::heart::girl: